Jonarzz/DotaResponsesRedditBot/README.md

 * If comment has blockquote, first blockquote is considered for matching.

 <!-- Old behavior
 All the responses are in lowercase in the dictionary, before comparision the comments are parsed to lowercase as well.
-Dot or exclamation mark ending the comment is ignored.
+Dot or exclamation mark ending the thing is ignored.
 -->
 <!-- Old behavior
-The bot will try to match a response of the hero that is in the comment's author flair.
+The bot will try to match a response of the hero that is in the thing's author flair.
 If it does not find an appropriate one, it takes the one of the first hero that has such a response (alphabetically).
 -->

 ---